Krielkjip/WEB-RPG/README.md

 # WEB-RPG

 ## Requirements
-- Python 3.12 installed on your system
+- Python 3.11 Or higher (tested on python 3.11)
 - Any Browser

-## Create a Virtual Environment (python 3.12)
+## Create a Virtual Environment

 To create a virtual environment, you can use the following commands.
 Ensure you select the created virtual environment in your IDE if you're using one.